 Far from exploiting anyone, God’s kingdom brings love and mercy, equality and justice based on the need for a saviour, the need to be saved from the power of sin and death, and not based on our own ability or status.
 Equality and justice look like in God’s kingdom because it reflects what is happing in heaven.

 And for us, it’s the upside-down kingdom.
 But God is actually saying to us that our human way is upside down, and God’s way is the right side up!

 Jesus is challenging our long-held ideas of what society should be and is bringing the idea of a new society called the kingdom of God.
 In so doing, God is showing us in picture form, through this parable what God’s kingdom should look like here on earth, indeed in our day-to-day living.

 This parable can unsettle us and raises a lot of questions because this is what Jesus wants, to unsettle us, so we will listen to the alternative.

-Jesus uses this story to show us what the kingdom of God is like, and within that, what Gods mercy, equality, love and what true justice is.
+Jesus uses this story to show us what the kingdom of God is like, and within that, what God’s mercy, equality, love and true justice are.

 In Jesus, we are learning that God is not working with purely human rights, but simply that Father God loves us all equally without prejudice; this is at the heart of God.
 It is God’s very being- God IS love!